 In addition to their formal training, the DSL's knowledge and skills are updated at least annually to keep up with any developments relevant to their role.
 In particular, the School will support the DSL in developing their knowledge and skills to understand the views of children including to encourage a culture of listening to children and taking account of their wishes, as well as having an awareness of the difficulties children may face in approaching staff with a disclosure.

-The Head and Deputy DSL are trained to the same level as the DSL, as are other members of The Safeguarding Team as listed in Appendix 2.
+The DDSLs are trained to the same level as the DSL.